salesforce/sa11y/packages/jest/README.md

 You can set up the sa11y API once at the project level to make it available to all the Jest tests in the project.
 For an example look at the [Integration test setup in @sa11y](../test-integration/README.md).

--   Add a Jest setup file (e.g. `jest-setup.js`) and add the following code that registers the sa11y API
+-   Add a Jest setup file (e.g. `jest-setup.js`) and add the following code that registers the sa11y API:

 ```javascript
 // Import using either CommonJS `require` or ES6 `import`